 Jackie Moore was named assistant coach for the Sun Devil women's basketball program on June 14, 2012.

-"I'm extremely excited about the opportunity to work with one of the nation's top programs," said Moore, who will serve as ASU's recruiting coordinator.
+"I'm extremely excited about the opportunity to work with one of the nation's top programs," Moore said when she joined Charli Turner Thorne's staff.
 "Since my first conversation with Charli I knew she was someone who I wanted to work with.
 She is a very sincere and honest person, who cares deeply about her players and staff.

 "Everything you need to achieve a high level of success is in place here - outstanding leadership and support staff, top-notch facilities and a group of people who are committed to doing their best every day."